-NOVAhealth Chronic Disease and Infection: Infection, Cancer and Global Health.
+NOVAhealth Chronic Disease and Infection: Microbiota and Health.

-The NOVA Saúde group in Chronic Diseases and Infection is launching its third international Conference with the general goal of fostering the discovery of novel scientific insights and the development of cross-disciplinary collaborations to shape research and the field.
+NOVAHealth Chronic Disease and Infection Group is launching its IV International Conference with the general goal of fostering the presentation of novel scientific achievements and the development of cross-disciplinary collaborations.

-Authors interested in presenting their research should submit their work at: NOVAsaúde Platform by September 22, 2020.
-Abstracts must be in English, with a maximum of 2500 characters including spaces, and should have the following structure: title, authors and affiliations, followed by background, methods, results and conclusions.
+Authors interested in presenting their research should submit their work at: NOVAsaúde Platform by September 20th, 2021.
+Abstracts on “Microbiota and Health” must be in English, with a maximum of 2500 characters including spaces, and should have the following structure: title, authors and affiliations, followed by background, methods, results and conclusions.

-Selected abstracts will be communicated by September 22, 2020 and the respective posters should be sent by September 29, 2020 to be included in the Conference Book.
+Note: Selected abstracts will be communicated to authors by October 2th, 2021 and the respective posters should be submitted by October 11th, 2021, to be included in the Conference Book.

 Alexandra R Fernandes